fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Automation/v2.2.0/Remove-AzureRmAutomationModule.md

 ```

 ## DESCRIPTION
-The **Remove-AzureRmAutomationModule** cmdlet removes a module from an Automation account in azure_2 Automation.
+The **Remove-AzureRmAutomationModule** cmdlet removes a module from an Automation account in Azure Automation.

 ## EXAMPLES